jeanhaley32/BlizApp/readme.md

 # About

-The primary goal of the project is to communicate with the `Hearthstone API` to obtain several cards with set criteria and display those cards, sorted by card ID in a web app.
+The project's primary goal is to communicate with the `Hearthstone API` to obtain several cards with set criteria and display those cards, sorted by card ID in a web app.

 ## Criteria
 - Obtain `10` cards